koushikpuppala/ZuPay/docs/CONTRIBUTING.md

     cd ZuPay
     ```

-3. Set the stable version of yarn
+3. Rename .env.example to .env.local and fill in the required environment variables in both frontend and backend directories

     ```bash
-     yarn set version stable
+    mv projects/frontend/.env.example frontend/.env.local
+    mv projects/backend/.env.example backend/.env.local
     ```

-4. Install the dependencies
+4. Set the yarn version to 4.4.0 for this project

     ```bash
+     yarn set version 4.4.0
+    ```

+5. Install the dependencies

+    ```bash
      yarn install
     ```

-5. Run the development server
+6. Run the development server

     ```bash
      yarn dev
     ```

-6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result for the Frontend of the website.
+7. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result for the Frontend of the website.

-7. Open [http://localhost:8080](http://localhost:8080) with your browser to see the result for the Backend of the website.
+8. Open [http://localhost:8080](http://localhost:8080) with your browser to see the result for the Backend of the website.

 ## Testing